 I have over 3000 quilting patterns to choose from.
 A great many of my patterns are from Sharon Perry at House of Creations so if you see something you like on her website, I may have it.
 I’m always looking to add to my pattern library so if you have a specific pattern you’d like me to use, or if I find the perfect pattern for you and I don’t already own it, I’ll be happy to purchase it.

 - All-over edge-to-edge design – .03/square inch.

-- All-over design with a separate pattern for border – .035/square inch; or two borders – .045/square inch.
+- All-over design with a separate pattern for one border – .035/square inch; or two borders – .045/square inch.

 - Custom quilting with designs placed in individual blocks, borders and sashings – .055-.065/square inch, depending on complexity and ability to place and stitch patterns as continuous line.

 - Free-motion quilting – .07-.08/square inch, depending on density and degree of complexity.